Former Quarry Becomes a Recreational Amenity

 With unique access to water, it serves as a popular year-round, day use park for visitors and locals alike.

-The 207-acre site, which includes Sand Lake, was once farmland used for growing alfalfa, soybeans, and corn before it became a quarry from the late 1970s through 2005.
+The 207-acre site was once farmland used for growing alfalfa, soybeans, and corn before it became a quarry from the late 1970s through 2005.
 The quarrying process, which extracted sand and gravel for local construction projects, created Sand Lake.
-Once all viable material had been extracted from the site and it was quarried down to blue clay, Iowa City bought the land to develop as a public park.
+Once all viable material had been extracted and it was quarried down to blue clay, Iowa City bought the land to develop as a public park.

-Snyder & Associates conducted meetings for project input and prepared the Park Master Plan.
+Snyder & Associates conducted meetings for project input and prepared the design for the park master plan.
 Funding was applied for and grants were secured through Vision Iowa and Resource Enhancement and Protection (REAP).

-Implementation of the Master Plan resulted in three phases of design and construction.
+Implementation of the park master plan resulted in three phases of design and construction.

 Phase 2: Construction included the marina building which has concessions, restrooms, and a rental stand for canoes and paddleboards.
 Improvements also included a shelter, parking for boats and trailers, and a boat ramp.